Ohio Criminal Defense Lawyers

 - 6 Will My Case Go to Trial?

 - 7 Can I Get My Record Expunged?

 - 8 Talk to an Ohio Criminal Defense Attorney Now

-What Charges Require a Criminal Defense Lawyer?
+What Charges Require a Criminal Defense Lawyer in Ohio?

 If you have been charged with a criminal offense in Ohio, you need an experienced criminal defense attorney on your side.
 A conviction for a seemingly minor criminal offense can have consequences for the rest of your life.
 Even if you avoid jail time, having a conviction on your record can make it difficult for you to obtain an education, employment, housing, or financial credit for years to come.

 Examples of charges where you need the assistance of a criminal defense lawyer include:

 - DUI and some traffic offenses

 - Drug distribution